 They're on a boil water alert still.

-No, the boil water alert's been lifted.
+No, the boiled water alert's been lifted.

 Okay.

-Actually, um we got our power on yesterday, so we're gonna have power for about we got our power out for about 60 hours.
+So we had power for about our power out for about 60 hours.

 Yeah, a friend of mine just got his power back down in Naples, too.